drausin/libri/deploy/cloud/kubernetes/README.md

 # Kubernetes libri cluster

-A Kubernetes config for a libri cluster is given in [libri.yml](libri.yml).
+A Kubernetes config template for a libri cluster is given in [libri.template.yml](libri.template.yml).
 The components are
 - libri-headless: headless `ClusterIP` service for internal DNS resolution among librarians
 - librarians-[0,...,N-1]: `NodePort` services for each of the librarians, making them accessible to outside authors
 - librarians: `StatefulSet` of N librarians
+- data-librarians-[0,...,N-1]: a `PersistentVolume` and `PersistentVolumeClaim` for each librarian

 #### Generating the config

-Because the [libri.yml](libri.yml) has a separate service for each librarian, it is auto-generated from [libri.template.yml](libri.template.yml), which is where edits should be made.
+Because we use a separate service for each librarian, it is auto-generated from [libri.template.yml](libri.template.yml), which is where edits should be made.
 Use [gen.go](gen.go) to generate from the template after editing

-    $ cd libri/deploy/cloud/kubernetes
+To generate a `libri.yml` config for a local cluster running in minikube (good for testing most things)

+    $ go run gen.go -n 3 --local # generate a 3-librarian local cluster
+    wrote config to libri.yml

+To generate a `libri.yml` config for a remote cluster running in Google Compute Engine

-    $ go run gen.go -n 3  # generate a 3-librarian cluster
+    $ go run gen.go -n 3 --gce # generate a 3-librarian remote GCE cluster
     wrote config to libri.yml

 See the help (`-h`) in `gen.go` for all options.